 Group leader will have co-chairs and projects will have project manager.
 Each project has a project manager and one of the co-chair as leaders.

-Decision: remove re-buffering and focused on the combining audio and video quality for short sequences in case of AV project (old AVHD).
+Decision: remove re-buffering and focus on the combining of audio and video quality for short sequences in the case of AV project (old AVHD).

 HYBRID

-Decision about details of the final report, subscribing particular person to the missing parts was done:
+Decision about details of the final report, subscribing particular persons to the missing parts was done:

-All proponents and ILGes organizations should send “Organization” and “webpage”
+All proponents and ILG organizations should send “Organization” and “webpage”

 Subjective test summary.
 Chulhee Lee agree to do it.